-16. If you are pregnant, you must notify your Head of Group/Office and the HR Enquiry Service, in writing, of your intention to commence Maternity Leave at least 15 weeks before the date your baby is due to be born.
+16. If you are pregnant, you must notify your Head of Group/Office and the Human Resources Office, in writing, of your intention to commence Maternity Leave at least 15 weeks before the date your baby is due to be born.
 Your notification should include:

 - the fact that you are pregnant and your due date; and

 - the date you intend to commence your period of Maternity Leave.

 17. To support your manager in planning to cover your leave, it would also be helpful if you were able to indicate at this stage:

 - how much of the 52 weeks Maternity Leave period available to you that you wish

 - how you wish to use your annual leave entitlement.

 18. Individual circumstances will be taken into consideration if you are unable to provide notice within the prescribed timescales.

 19. You must submit your Maternity Certificate (MATB1) from your doctor or midwife stating your due date to the Human Resources Office.
 This certificate should normally be submitted at least 13 weeks before your due date.
 The SPCB cannot pay you contractual and/or statutory Maternity Pay without this certificate.

 20. The Human Resources Office will acknowledge your notification in writing as early as reasonably practicable but no later than within 28 days of receipt, advising you of the end date of your Maternity Leave.
 Unless you have indicated otherwise, this date will be calculated on the basis that you will take the full period of 52 weeks Maternity Leave.